Pumpkin Scones with Cinnamon Icing

 Here’s why I’ve dedicated a whole section of this post to the topic.

 “Cold butter is the key to flaky, tender pie crusts, biscuits, and scones.
 In the oven, the cold pieces of butter melt and create gaps that result in the layers essential to certain baked goods.
-When cutting in cold butter, key is to combine the flour and butter as quickly as possible to ensure that the butter stays cold until it is ready to be placed into the oven.”
+When cutting in cold butter, the key is to combine the flour and butter as quickly as possible to ensure that the butter stays cold until it is ready to be placed into the oven.”

-In it, they recommend 4 methods to achieve flaky and tender baked goods.
+They recommend 4 methods to achieve flaky and tender baked goods.
 And warn against two.

 Recommended tools are a pastry cutter, two butter knives, a fork, or a food processor.
-I prefer the food processor because in a few quick pulses, it’s done.
+I prefer the food processor because, in a few quick pulses, it’s done.
 But do be careful about over-pulsing the crumbs.

 And the two you aren’t supposed to use?
 Your hands or a stand mixer.